FeldmanMike/dc311/README.md

 # DC 311 Requests: How Long Should They Take?
 This project estimates resolution times for Washington DC 311 service requests using historical data.
 It includes a Streamlit web app for user-friendly interaction.

+Try the live application on Streamlit: [LINK TO BE ADDED]

 ## Getting Started
+Follow the steps below to launch the application locally:
 1. Clone the repository
 ```
 git clone https://github.com/FeldmanMike/dc311.git